Clinic in Wittstock about to close: Ministry promises replacement care

 The background to the discussion is the Hospital Care Improvement Act (KHVVG), which changes the basis for hospital planning in Brandenburg.
 From July 31, 2025, hospitals in Brandenburg can apply for service groups in order to meet the new requirements of the hospital reform.
 The new state hospital plan is scheduled to be finalized by the end of 2026.

-In this context, regional conferences take place with the participation of all relevant actors, as well as the Association of Statutory Health Insurance Physicians and the municipalities, to provide the citizens of the hospital reform transparently.
-The aim of this reform is the creation of needs -based solutions in healthcare in order to promote the trust of citizens and to strengthen the feeling of security.
-However, changes in healthcare lead to fears and uncertainties, so that clear and transparent communication is of the greatest importance.
+In this context, regional conferences are held with the participation of all relevant actors, as well as the association of statutory health insurance physicians and municipalities, in order to transparently inform citizens about the continuation of the hospital reform.
+The aim of this reform is to create needs-based solutions in the healthcare system in order to promote citizens' trust and strengthen their sense of security.
+However, changes in healthcare create fear and uncertainty, so clear and transparent communication is of the utmost importance.
 The last regional conference took place in autumn 2023, and in 2024 there were numerous dialogue forums on outpatient and inpatient capacities.

-The coming months will be decisive for medical care in Wittstock and the adjacent region, since the discussions and plans for the reform of the healthcare system in Brandenburg will continue to promote.
+The coming months will be crucial for medical care in Wittstock and the surrounding region, as discussions and planning to reform the healthcare system in Brandenburg continue to advance.

-For a more detailed insight into the situation, we refer to the reporting by rbb24, the notification of the Ministry of Health, Care and Equality under mgs.brandenburg.de as well as the information about the implementation of the hospital reform mgs.brandenburg.de.
+For a more detailed insight into the situation, we refer to the reporting by rbb24, the announcement from the Ministry of Health, Care and Equality at mgs.brandenburg.de as well as information about the implementation of the hospital reform mgs.brandenburg.de.